microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/profile.md

 Represents properties that are descriptive of a user in a tenant, for example, anniversaries and education activities.
 These properties are surfaced in shared people experiences across Microsoft 365 and third-party services and experiences via Microsoft Graph.

 Programmatically, these properties are expressed as [relationships](#relationships) of the **profile** resource.
-To get such navigation properties or create an instance for the user, use the corresponding GET or POST method on that property, where applicable.
+To get one of these navigation properties or create an instance of these properties for the user, use the corresponding GET or POST method on that property, where applicable.
 See the [methods](#methods) listed below.

 ## Methods